wesleyyxie/osu-scorepost/README.md

 Entering just a username will also generate a scorepost of the user's most recent score!
 This method will only work for the user's default game mode.

 ### After your scorepost is created
-* If your screenshot was created, you can copy the screenshot (CTRL + SHIFT + C) and paste (CTRL + V) it in the submissions page.
+* If your screenshot was created, you can copy the screenshot (CTRL + S).
 * You do not need to copy the scorepost title!
-You can click the r/osugame button in the navigation bar (CTRL + SHIFT + R) and the title is automatically generated in the title section.
+You can click the r/osugame button in the navigation bar (CTRL + SPACE) and the title is automatically generated in the title section.
+* Paste the screenshot (CTRL + V).
 * Change the flair to "Gameplay" and click Post!

 ## Setup